music-encoding/music-encoding/CONTRIBUTING.md

 ### Customizations and Tests

-Customizations to the schema should be placed in the `customizations` folder, named as `mei-NAME-[suffix].xml`.
+Customizations to the schema should be placed in the `customizations` folder, and named according to the scheme: `mei-NAME-`[suffix].xml`.
 Our automated build system, TravisCI, will build all customizations in this folder and ensure there are no problems.
 It will also run our automated tests to ensure no validation problems.

 The naming of the customizations is important.
 If your customization should be tested against the "CMN" test corpus, you should name your customization `mei-CMN-something.xml`.
 This will automatically build and test your customization.
 If, however, your customization requires a unique test set, you should create a folder and place your sample encodings in this folder.